hcigroupkonstanz/Colibri/colibri-server/README.md

 #### Configuration

-The web interface, socketIO server, and voice server and customizable.
+The web interface, socketIO server, and voice server are customizable.
 The main aspect here lies in changing default ports or hostnames to facilitate running the application behind a proxy.

-> **Note:** The Unity and Web version are still using the hard-coded Port numbers.
-Currently there is no way to change the default ports via a configuration file!
+Additionally, voice server settings such as the sampling rate and recording options can be adjusted.

 For reference, see the `.env.example` file: